UPDATED LTC Tax Info from The LTCpro®

 Qualified long-term care insurance premiums are treated like health insurance for the Self-Employed Health Insurance tax deduction.
 Self-employed individuals may deduct up to the eligible long-term care premium shown above [IRC Sec.
 162(1)].
 The definition of self-employed includes a sole proprietor, partners, "greater than 2% shareholder/employee" of S-corporations, or Limited Liability Corporation members taxed as any of these "self-employed" entities.

-This is an "above-the-line" deduction taken on Form 1040, Schedule 1, Line 16 (2020) as part of the "Self-Employed Health Insurance Deduction".
+This is an "above-the-line" deduction taken on Form 1040, Schedule 1, Line 17 (2023) as part of the "Self-Employed Health Insurance Deduction."
 Itemization and the 7.5% of AGI threshold are NOT required.

-Example: Bob, age 61, owns his own consulting firm.
-His long-term care insurance premium is $4,000 per year.
-Based on the chart listed under the INDIVIDUAL section above, in 2022 he is eligible to deduct up to $4,510.
-Therefore, he can deduct his entire $4,000 premium.
-(If Bob were 55, he could only deduct $1,690 for tax year 2022 as a Self Employed Health Insurance Deduction for LTC insurance.)
+Example using 2024 tax year deductions: Bob, age 61, owns his own consulting firm.
+His long-term care insurance premium is $5,000 per year.
+Based on the chart listed under the INDIVIDUAL section above, in 2024 he will be eligible to deduct up to $4,710.
+(If his premium were less than the Eligible limit, he would deduct the actual premium paid.
+If Bob were 55, he could only deduct $1,760 in tax year 2024 as a Self Employed Health Insurance Deduction for LTC insurance.)

 This deduction is also available for the business owner's spouse as part of the self-employed health deduction just like for the owner.
 Bob's wife would qualify for her own age-based Eligible premium deduction amount based on her age.

 - S-corporation shareholder/employees should have the business pay the premium and then add the total premium paid to W-2 compensation - this follows the rules for ensuring that an individual medical plan is considered an "employer plan" for tax purposes.
-(If the premium is paid personally, it must be formally reimbursed with a written agreement in order for the plan to be deductible as an employer plan on the owner's individual tax return.)
+(If the premium is paid personally, it must be formally reimbursed with a written agreement in order for the plan to be deductible as an employer plan on the owner's individual tax return.
+See IRS Notice 2008-1: www.irs.gov/irb/2008-02_IRB#NOT-2008-1)

 - A partner can pay the premium personally and take the Self Employed Health Insurance age-based, Eligible premium deduction; it does not have to run through the partnership.
 If the premium is paid by the partnership, the premium paid must be added to the partner's K-1 as a "guaranteed payment".